benjaminmbrown/binterest/README.md

-This is my pinterest recreation
+This is my pinterest recreation.. see demo: [Binterest Heroku](http://obscure-hollows-3836.herokuapp.com/)
-Based on tutorial by [Mattan Griffel](http://mattangriffel.com)